 In the fullness of time, it does look possible that Corcel will end up with a 100% interest in the Wowo Gap Nickel Cobalt Project following forgiveness of the RMI debt and a swap for the WoWo project rights.
-We have assumed this in our attempt to place an interest on this business interest.
-This will represent a big coup given the price which has been paid.
+We have assumed this in our attempt to place a value on this business interest.
 Along with the company not yet really owning the project, Wowo Gap is at a slightly earlier stage of development (although something like £8 million has been spent here over time) than Mambare.
-So we have chosen to use the EV/t figure ascertained for Mambare of £8.18/t then further risk it to the tune of 70%.
-This results in a value of £2.45/t, which applied to the 1,325kt of contained nickel suggests a valuation of £3.24 million.
+So we have chosen to use the EV/t figure ascertained for Mambare of £6.20/t then further risk by 70%.
+This results in a value of £1.86/t, which applied to the 1,325kt of contained nickel suggests a valuation of £2.39 million.